menyf/100-hours-projects/003_component_kit.md

 Read and take notes.
 Since it is internal documentation, I would not record detail here.

+This is discouraged to read during the work time.
+Will try to arrange 1h learning after work each day.

 ## Day 1 - 05/03/2020

 Total time: 1h.